chalc.chromatic¶

 Notes

 The chromatic Delaunay–Čech filtration of the point cloud has the same set of simplices as the chromatic alpha filtration, but with Čech filtration times.
+Despite the different filtration values, it has the same persistent homology as the chromatic alpha filtration.

 - delrips(